raphael-proust/OGL-SRD5/pages/13.treasure/default.md

 *Wondrous item, rare (requires attunement)*

 While wearing this cloak, you can use an action to speak its command word.
 This turns the cloak into a pair of bat wings or bird wings on your back for 1 hour or until you repeat the command word as an action.
-The wings give you a flying speed of 60 feet.
+The wings give you a flying speed of 18.0m.
 When they disappear, you can't use them again for 1d12 hours.

 # Magic Items (X)